Guoci

 Guoci (国瓷街道 (guó-cí jiēdào)) is a subdistrict of Liling City in Hunan Province, China.
 The subdistrict was renamed as the present name from Huangni'ao (黄泥坳) on November 26, 2015.
 As of the 2000 census it had a population of 50,000 and an area of 33.8 square kilometers.

 Cityscape

-The township is divided into 5 villages and 4 communities, the following areas: Jiangwan Community, Chedunqiao Community, Guoguang Community, Bali'an Community, Wulipai Village, Laolongjing Village, Shiziling Village, Jiangcun Village, and Wuhuamiao Village.
+The township is divided into 5 villages and 4 communities, which include the following areas: Jiangwan Community, Chedunqiao Community, Guoguang Community, Bali'an Community, Wulipai Village, Laolongjing Village, Shiziling Village, Jiangcun Village, and Wuhuamiao Village.